shaikhq/agentic-rag-db2/README.md

 * Context-aware answer generation
 * Fallback mechanisms for robust operation

-**Port:** 8002
-Refer to `search-api/README.md` for setup instructions and API usage.

 ### `gateway-api/`

-An all-in-one FastAPI service that embeds both ingestion and search capabilities in a single process.
-This provides a unified interface without requiring separate microservices:
+The main API service that provides a unified interface for the complete RAG pipeline:

-* Single startup command for complete RAG pipeline
+* Single startup command for complete RAG functionality
-* Embedded ingestion and search functionality
+* Embedded ingestion and search capabilities
 * Unified API endpoints for all operations
 * Simplified deployment and development workflow
-* Same functionality as separate microservices
+* Production-ready with proper error handling

 **Port:** 8000
 Refer to `gateway-api/README.md` for setup instructions and API usage.